Elasmosauridae: Neck movement and function

+Cope, in 1869, compared the build and habits of Elasmosaurus with those of a snake.
+Although he suggested that the vertebral column of the trunk did not allow for much vertical movement due to the elongated neural spines which nearly form a continuous line with little space between adjacent vertebrae, he envisaged the neck and tail to have been much more flexible: "The snake-like head was raised high in the air, or depressed at the will of the animal, now arched swan-like preparatory to a plunge after a fish, now stretched in repose on the water or deflexed in exploring the depths below".

 Chart showing several hypotheses on the neck flexibility of elasmosaurids.
 A – Swan-like neck held upright, B – Ramrod straight neck held out directly in front, C – Downward curve for feeding on benthic prey items, D – Wide horizontal curve, E – Serpentine undulating position.
 Neck positions B–E would have been within the estimated neck flexibility ranges.

 Although followed by many common media depictions, more recent research showed that elasmosaurids were incapable of raising anything more than its head above the water.
 The weight of their long neck placed the center of gravity behind the front flippers.
 Thus, elasmosaurids could have raised their head and neck above the water only when in shallow water, where it could rest its body on the bottom.
 Also, the weight of the neck, the limited musculature, and the limited movement between the vertebrae would have prevented elasmosaurids from raising head and neck very high.
 The head and shoulders of theses animals probably acted as a rudder.
 If they moved the anterior part of the body in a certain direction, it would cause the rest of the body to move in that direction.
 Thus, elasmosaurids would have been unable to swim in one direction while moving its head and neck either horizontally or vertically in a different direction.